 Main entries in the Citing Journal and Cited Journal Packages are arranged alphabetically by journal title abbreviation.
 As mentioned elsewhere, consistency in abbreviation of journal title words has been subordinated to informativeness.
 The same word may not be abbreviated in the same way whenever it occurs.
-The reader can 'decode' any abbreviations that may leave him in doubt by referring to the Abbreviated-to-Full Titles Of Citing/Cited Journals list beginning on page 40.
+The reader can 'decode' any abbreviations that may leave him in doubt by referring to the Abbreviated-to-Full Title Dictionary beginning on page 35.